nyg80/Books/README.md

 **The Power Of Now** by Eckhart Tolle

 I used to read the first chapter of this book from time to time to help handle anxiety I was feeling.
 I decided to read the whole thing and check out what else Tolle has to say about mindfulness and presence.
 I must say that this book certainly changed my mindset on things in life and has helped me to see the positive in everything.
 I no longer dwell on painful thoughts and instead am more effective in what I work on.

+**Rework** by Jason Fried and DHH

+This was a quick read, but I enjoyed it.
+This is a good book for anyone running a company (of any age), or considering starting one in the near future.
+It has good material about moving/changing quickly to meet demands and find the best way of operation.
+The chapters on hiring, and culture, both stood out to me as super accurate and must reads.
+I've seen the results of a forced culture, with too many policies, and it was cringeworthy.